wimpysworld/antsy-alien-attack-pico/README.md

 ### One ship.
 One life.
 One mission.

-💥 Destroy aliens by **shooting, colliding with them or using smart weapons** 🛸️ **Avoid the aliens** if you can't destroy them
+💥 Destroy aliens by **shooting or colliding with them** 🛸️ **Avoid the aliens** if you can't destroy them
-🔋 Collect power-ups to **charge the ship dynamo** and enhance your weapons 🛡️ A fully charged **dynamo boosts ship health by 50%** 🛑 **Weapons go offline** when travelling at hyperspeed 🌌 When your shields are depleted, **you're lost to the vacuum of space**
+🔋 Collect power-ups to enhance your weapons and **charge the ship dynamo** 🛡️ A fully charged **dynamo boosts ship health by 50%** 🛑 **Weapons go offline** when travelling at hyperspeed 🌌 When your ship health is depleted, **you're lost to the vacuum of space**

 ## Controls 🕹️